helix-editor/helix/book/src/building-from-source.md

 sed -i "s|Terminal=true|Terminal=false|g" ~/.local/share/applications/Helix.desktop
 ```

-### Building the Deb package
+### Building the Debian package

-The `.deb` provided on the release page (built in CI) may use a libc version greater
+If the `.deb` file provided on the release page uses a `libc` version higher
-than what your Debian / Ubuntu / Mint uses.
-In this case you can build the `.deb`
+than that used by your Debian, Ubuntu, or Mint system, you can build the package
-from source and this higher dependency will not apply.
+from source to match your system's dependencies.

 Install `cargo-deb`, the tool we use to build the `.deb`